Home Repair Insurance: How Does It Work, And Is It Necessary?

 While homeowners insurance covers major perils, like fire and hail, it excludes coverage for specific items if damage stems from everyday use.
-Home repair insurance serves as a stand-alone policy that can bridge some of the gaps in coverage with a standard homeowners insurance policy.
+Home repair insurance is a stand-alone policy that can bridge some of the coverage gaps of a standard homeowners insurance policy.
 However, not every homeowner would benefit from home repair insurance, and some may already have coverage without realizing it.

 Home repair insurance, commonly referred to as a home warranty or home maintenance insurance, is an optional policy that protects homeowners against wear and tear to major home systems and appliances.
 Generally, the coverage included in home maintenance insurance is excluded in a standard homeowners insurance policy.
 For instance, if your air conditioning unit stops functioning due to a mechanical failure, your home maintenance insurance would cover the cost, whereas your homeowners insurance wouldn't.